feilipu/z88dk-libraries/i2c_lcd/README.md

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 This library is build for I2C_LCD12864.
-Please do not use this library on any other devices, that could cause unpredictable damage to the unknow device.
+Please do not use this library on any other devices, that could cause unpredictable damage to the unknown device.
 See the GNU Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA